|Coordinates:||21.6000 N -99.0991 W|

 Sinkhole is located in mountainous area, in tropical forest.
 This area since ancient times is inhabited by Huastec people and most certainly the enormous hole in the ground is known for thousands of years.
 Not far from sinkhole, across the valley there have been found interesting rock paintings of the procession of warriors led by a young woman.

-First known attempt to investigate the sinkhole was taken by Texas cavers T.R.Evans, Charles Borland and Randy Sterns in 27th December 1966.
+First known attempt to investigate the sinkhole was taken by Texas cavers T.R.Evans, Charles Borland and Randy Sterns on December 27, 1966.
 In 1969 there was discovered the continuation of the cave up to the depth of 512 m.

 Back then the access to the sinkhole took several hours - this was exotic but hard experience.